dpuiu/MitoHPC/README.md

     ./filter.all.sh
     ... or
     nohup ./filter.all.sh &	                               # run in the backgroud
-    ... or
-    ls filter.?.sh | parallel	                               # run in parallel
     ... or (MARCC)
     sbatch --partition=shared --time=24:0:0 ./filter.all.sh    # run using a job scheduler